Home

 Bazar / pedestrian zone, Leh

-Drive over Taglang La to Pologongka La (4980 m)
+Drive via Taglang La to Pologongka La (4980 m)

 2 km / 300 HM

-Our guide Abhishek, who will accompany us on the next trek, picks us up at 8 a.m.
+Our guide Abhishek, who will accompany us on the next trek, picks us up at 8 in the morning.
 Namgyal and Tashi are with us again.
-We drive via Karu and Upshi on the Manali-Leh Highway, passing the 5330 m high Taglang La, heading towards Tsokar - this route is familiar to us from our Ladakh trip in 2015.
-This time, we follow the northern edge of the salt lake towards Pologongka La.
-The road is narrow but has apparently been newly paved, although some work is still in progress.
+We drive via Karu and Upshi along the Manali-Leh Highway, crossing the 5330-meter Taglang La on the way to Tsokar - a route we already know from our 2015 trip to Ladakh.
+This time, however, we continue along the northern edge of the salt lake toward the Pologongka La.
+The road is narrow, but it seems to have been paved only recently; in some sections, construction work is still underway.

-At the pass (4980 m), we start with Abhishek in cloudy weather to find a campsite.
-The rest of the team waits by the road for the pack animals.
-After an hour and a half, we find a suitable spot at 5280 m.
-It starts to rain, but the horses are still nowhere to be seen.
-We wait for an hour under an umbrella until the team finally arrives.
-But then, the camp setup proceeds quickly and efficiently.
+At the pass (4,980 m), Abhishek sets off with us in cloudy weather to look for a campsite.
+The rest of the team waits by the roadside for the pack animals.
+After an hour and a half, we find suitable ground at 5280 meters.
+It starts to rain, but there is still no sign of the horses for a long time.
+The four of us wait for an hour under a single umbrella until the rest of the team finally appears.
+After that, however, camp is set up quickly and efficiently.

-Unlike the first trek, we are not following an established trekking route here, but instead exploring the little-known Pologongka mountain range.
-As a result, no one knows the area well, and there are no established campsites with level ground to pitch a tent.
+In contrast to the first trek, we are not following an established trekking route here, but rather aiming to explore the little-known Pologongka mountain range.
+Accordingly, no one is familiar with this area, and there are no established campsites with leveled ground suitable for pitching tents.
 The best compromise is a stone-free area with a slope of about 5 to 10 degrees for our tent.
-The night is not particularly comfortable as we constantly slide toward the tent entrance with our sleeping mats.
+The night is not really comfortable, as we keep sliding down the sleeping mats toward the tent entrance.

 Nine years ago it said second highest, meanwhile someone must have checked the measurements